-The course includes a comprehensive section on security, everything from encryption to Trojans, and finishes with a discussion of upcoming technologies: 5G wireless and the Internet of Everything.
+The course includes a comprehensive section on security, everything from encryption to Trojans, and finishes with a discussion of upcoming technologies: 5G wireless and the Internet of Things (IoT), more accurately called the Internet of Everything.

 You will gain a solid understanding of Voice over IP, the concepts, the jargon and technologies, plus a solid overview and update in the essential area of security. ...not to mention a head start on 5G and IoT.

 Teracom's courses have been taught to wide acclaim across North America since 1992 and are designed for the professional needing to fill in the gaps, build a solid base of knowledge… and understand how it all fits together.

 This course is the last two days of BOOT CAMP.

 BOOT CAMP is a full week of training for non‑engineers, covering the whole telecom and networking picture from fundamentals to future trends.